om-mahesh/RISC_4-1/README.md

 ## Performance Analysis

+### Execution Metrics
 - **Instruction Count**: 21 instructions total (5 initialization, 11 in main loop, 5 finalization)
 - **Execution Time**: ~1110 cycles for 100 elements (5 + 11*100 + 5)
 - **Memory Usage**: ~500 bytes total (84 bytes instructions, 416 bytes data)

+### Hardware Utilization
+The single-cycle implementation prioritizes simplicity over performance, with each instruction taking exactly one clock cycle to execute.
+This design choice provides predictable timing but doesn't optimize for throughput.

+### Performance Bottlenecks
+The main performance bottleneck in this implementation is the memory access pattern, with each iteration of the search loop requiring multiple memory operations.
+Advanced implementations could leverage caching or pipelining to improve throughput.

 ## Future Improvements